- About NCAS & UCN

 Associate Professor and Department Chair

 Jennifer Austin is an associate professor and Chair of the Department of Spanish and Portuguese Studies at Rutgers University, Newark.
-She received her Ph.D. in Linguistics from Cornell University with a minor in Cognitive Science.
+She received her Ph.D. in Linguistics from Cornell University with a minor in Cognitive Science, and before coming to Rutgers-Newark she taught at Williams College.
 Her research interests include first and second language acquisition, first language attrition, and the effects of bilingualism on language processing and cognition.
 She has written articles on the acquisition of syntax by children learning Basque, English, and Spanish, and has collected data for her research in the U.S. and in Spain.
 Austin is a member of the graduate faculty in Psychology at Rutgers-Newark and in Spanish and Portuguese at Rutgers-New Brunswick, where she is also a member of the Bilingualism and Second Language Acquisition Lab.
 In addition, she is a co-founder of HoLa, a dual-immersion charter school in Hoboken, NJ.

 Department of Spanish and Portuguese Studies at Rutgers University, Newark.